Fawn-Friends/robot-management/README.md

 exit
 ```
 ✅ Now the Fawn should be online via Wi-Fi.
 Run this process again to add Fawn to new wifi networks.
 Email jon@fawnfriends.com and peter@fawnfriends.com if you run into any challenges.

+## Troubleshooting

+Fawns can become unresponsive when moving between wifi networks.
+If moving between known wifi networks ```systemctl restart fawn``` typically resolves the issue.
+If on a new network, use the instructions above and Fawn will become response once on the new network and restarted.

+If all else fails, try ```systemctl reboot``` after ```adb shell``` to restart Fawn.